sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 -->
 - In this tutorial we will use *Staphylococcus aureus* sample 25745.

+### Sample information

+The sample used in this tutorial is a gram-positive bacteria called *Staphylococcus aureus*.
+Some strains of *S. aureus* are resistant to antibiotics.
+For example, methicillin-resistant *S. aureus* (or MRSA) cannot be treated with the antibiotic methicillin (a type of penicillin).
+The sample used here however is a methicillin-sensitive (MSSA).
+It was isolated from (human) blood and caused bacteraemia, an infection of the blood.

 ##Assemble<a name="assemble"></a>
 - We will use the assembly software called [Canu](http://canu.readthedocs.io/en/stable/).
 - Run Canu with these commands: